mahajanankit/Data_Analysis_with_Python/midterm/README.md

 Question 2</br>
 Analysis 1: Problem: Favorite topics over the years.
-Used ArticleSearch Dataset</br>
+Used ArticleSearch Dataset from 2013-2016</br>
     Steps:</br>
     1. Scan through json files representing data of each year.</br>
     2. Extract pucblication date and section of the article.</br>